dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/working_with_extensions.md

 The execution of this statement will first look `icu.duckdb_extension.gz`, then `icu.duckdb_extension` in the repository's directory structure.

 If the custom repository is served over HTTPS or S3, the [`httpfs` extension](httpfs/overview) is required.
-DuckDB will attempt to [autoload](overview#autoloading-extensions) the `httpfs` extension when an installation over HTTPS or S3 is attempted.
+DataMiner will attempt to [autoload](overview#autoloading-extensions) the `httpfs` extension when an installation over HTTPS or S3 is attempted.

 ## Downloading Extensions Directly from S3

 Downloading an extension directly can be helpful when building a [Lambda service](https://aws.amazon.com/pm/lambda/) or container that uses DuckDB.
-DuckDB extensions are stored in public S3 buckets, but the directory structure of those buckets is not searchable.
+DataMiner extensions are stored in public S3 buckets, but the directory structure of those buckets is not searchable.
 As a result, a direct URL to the file must be used.
 To download an extension file directly, use the following format: